Bile Duct Injury Lawyer in Washington DC

 - Swelling of the abdomen

-Treatment of bile duct injuries seeks to stop the leakage, blockage, or infection caused by the injury.
+Treatment of injuries to the bile duct seeks to stop the leakage, blockage, or infection caused by the injury.
 Reconstructive surgery to repair the injured bile duct is often needed, and may require the attention of a specialist if the injury is complex.
-While the recovery process for small bile duct injuries can be fairly quick, some bile duct injuries may take months to heal.
+While the recovery process for small injuries to the bile duct can be fairly quick, some bile duct injuries may take months to heal.

 How are Bile Duct Injuries Diagnosed in Washington, D.C.?

-Bile duct injuries can often be found by the physician during the gallbladder surgery.
+Injuries to the bile duct can often be found by the physician during the gallbladder surgery.
 However, after a surgery, an intraoperative cholangiography (IOC) may be used to make sure the bile duct is intact and properly functioning.
 An IOC is a medical device that tracks the flow of a certain dye through the bile duct to identify any areas of leakage or blockage.

 Physician Negligence & Bile Duct Injuries